 Certified Information Systems Security Professional (CISSP) is issued by the (ISC)² International Information System Security Certification Consortium and is an independent information security certification.
 131,180 (ISC)² members were possessing the CISSP certification globally, around 171 countries, with the United States of America having the maximum number of members at 84,557 members.
 The CISSP designation was accredited to the ANSI ISO/IEC Standard 17024:2003 as per June 2004.

-The committee, a first of its kind, to establish a Common Body of Knowledge (CBK) was established in 1990.
-CBK in its first version was finalized by 1992, and the CISSP certification was official by 1994.
+A first of its kind, the committee to establish a Common Body of Knowledge (CBK) was established in 1990.
+CBK, in its first version, was finalized by 1992, and the CISSP certification was official by 1994.

 Certification Subject Matter

 The CISSP deals with numerous security management topics.
 The CISSP examination is conducted on the basis of the definition of the CBK by the (ISC)².
 As per (ISC)², “The CISSP CBK is a taxonomy – a collection of topics relevant to information security professionals around the world.
 The CISSP CBK helps set a fixed structure of information and security management that ensures professionals in the IT sector globally to solve matters related to this field with a cohesive comprehension.”

 The CISSP covers the following topics as of 15 April 2018:

 - Security and Risk Management

 - Security Assessment and Testing

 - Software Development Security